naoyam/physis/docs/build.md

    directory.

 ## Hints
-* Once cmake is run and build files are generated, command make is the only command needed to be run.
+* Once cmake is run and build files are generated, the make command is the only command needed to be run.
 Cmake is automatically kicked by the Makefiles if necessary.
-* Consider using ccache for reducing compilation time.
+* Building agaist ROSE may take significant time.
+Consider using ccache for reducing compilation time.
   - Install ccache
   - cmake -D CMAKE_CXX_COMPILER=ccache  -D CMAKE_CXX_COMPILER_ARG1=c++  -i ..